Caring for Cyclamens

 Body

-Cyclamens are such a pretty holiday plant, with butterfly-shape petals.
-Here’s how to keep these houseplants happy and keep them blooming through winter.
+Cyclamens are such a pretty holiday plant with butterfly-shaped petals.
+Here’s how to keep these houseplants happy and help them bloom through winter.

 Cyclamens (Cyclamen persicum) have brightly colored flowers in white, red, or pink suspended above attractive, heart-shaped leaves on slender stems.
 Some people say they resemble butterflies in flight!